Academic Policies and Procedures for Graduate Students[ top ]

 Accelerated Bachelor's/Master's Degree Programs

 Accelerated degree (combined degree) programs are opportunities for qualified and motivated students who wish to meet all undergraduate requirements and complete a focused master's-level program in approximately five years.
 Students must meet eligibility criteria as undergraduates.
 This normally occurs during the sophomore or junior year, at which time students must request, through their undergraduate advising office, that their major be changed to the accelerated bachelor’s/master’s program.
-By the middle of the senior year, the student applies to the Graduate School through the normal procedure.
+By the middle of the senior year, the student formally applies to the Graduate School.
 If the student is admitted to graduate study by the academic program and completes the undergraduate degree, all requirements for the master’s program are completed in the fifth year.
 Students who decide to not pursue the graduate degree may change majors back to a regular undergraduate program at any time.

 For undergraduate students admitted to the accelerated degree programs, all graduate courses count toward the undergraduate degree up to the maximum number of graduate credits allowed for the particular program, as specified elsewhere in this publication.
 Such students will still be considered undergraduates for purposes of tuition calculation, financial aid status and other administrative purposes through the end of their senior (fourth) year.
 After receiving the bachelor's degree and enrolling in graduate school, the student’s status code will be changed from undergraduate to graduate, and all financial and academic policies for graduate students will then take precedence.